Tips for improving your Instagram growth strategy

 If you’ve been using Instagram for a while now, then you probably know the importance of using the right hashtags.
 They are the best tool you have at your disposal to help you reach more people and, consequently, also drive more engagement and activity on your posts.

-In a recent test made by the Social Media Lab to find out whether they can get 100 new followers on Instagram in 24 hours, the tactic they used for hashtags was as follows:
+In a recent test made by the Social Media Lab to find out whether they could get 100 new followers on Instagram in 24 hours, the tactic they used for hashtags was as follows:

 - Pick 30 relevant hashtags

 - Make sure they’re not too popular, bust also not too infrequent – the sweet spot, in this case, was having anywhere between 50k to 300k images per hashtag.
-The goal was to get the images in the top 9 for the hashtag in order to increase visibility; if there are too many images for that hashtag on Instagram, it’s close to impossible to achieve this particularly if your profile isn’t hugely popular already
+The goal was to get the images in the top 9 for the hashtag in order to increase visibility; if there are too many images for that hashtag on Instagram, it’s close to impossible to achieve this, particularly if your profile isn’t hugely popular already

 - When you post your hashtags, don’t put them in the image caption – rather, put them in a comment.
 Neil Patel, too, recommends this – it looks better, for one, and secondly, as he puts it, hashtags aren’t there to be seen so much as they are there for people to be able to find your content.

-Your Instagram Schedule
+Your Instagram schedule

 OK, brace yourself; you’re probably going to have to increase the amount of content you publish on Instagram on a daily basis.